gracious-tech/copy.church/src/about/index.md

 ## Beliefs

-We are Reformed Evangelical in theology.
-We will publish any resources that attempt to interpret Scripture in a faithful way, even if we disagree with the conclusions.
-But we will not publish anything that directly contradicts or manipulates Scripture.
+We are Reformed Evangelical in theology, but these issues are applicable to all Christians.

 ## Donations